takeshishimada/BZObjectStore/README.md

 ## In Background
-You can use background process methods. import BZObjectStoreBackground.h and call each method name + 'InBackground'.
+You can use background process methods.
+Import BZObjectStoreBackground.h and call each method name + 'InBackground' methods.

 ```objective-c
 #import "BZObjectStore.h"